ei2081/ei2081.github.io/_posts/2024-08-28-raspberry-pi-models.md

 ## Raspberry PI Model B Rev2

 The first is an old 2011 _"Raspberry PI Rev 2 Model B"_.
 Over the years it has run a demo website with dynamic dns serving, a media player and some retro games.
-Various operating system have graced it's memory cards including Raspian, Debian, Arch and even RISCOS.
+Various operating system have graced its memory cards including Raspian, Debian, Arch and even RISCOS.

 It may not be up to spec to run the [RTL SDR V4]({% post_url 2024-08-27-rtl-sdr-blog-v4 %}) but we will have a go.